 Rats tend to be even-tempered, neither aggressive nor docile.
-Rats can, however, become very aggressive if cornered, injured or protecting a litter.
-Run-ins between rodents and pets are inevitable especially considering that dogs and cats have it in them to chase down, kill and even consume small wildlife.
+Rats can, however, become very aggressive if cornered, injured, or protecting a litter.
+Run-ins between rodents and pets are inevitable especially considering that dogs and cats have it in them to chase down, kill, and even consume small wildlife.
 This shouldn’t be much of a problem for larger dogs but a small dog can sustain considerable injuries from a rat attack.
 When rats nest inside your home, the likelihood is increased.

 Protecting Your Pets around Rats